bulatgrzegorz/bulatgrzegorz.github.io/_posts/2025-10-09-infrastructure-configuration-nightmare.md

 You also need to know:
 - Which repos depend on which
 - The correct order to deploy them
-- What information flows between them (schema IDs, endpoints, credentials)
+- What information flows between them (endpoints, credentials)
 - How to test dependencies locally (you usually can't)

 # Version Drift & Configuration Mismatches